What to Look for When Buying Used Miniature Machine Tools

 Introduced in 1994, the Model 5400 deluxe mill features two extra inches of Y-axis travel plus upgraded features like adjustable “zero” handwheels, laser-engraved scales, a drill chuck, and a headstock spacer block.

 1997-1998—Mill Y-axis anti-backlash nut lock was changed from a pointer-style lock to a star gear-style lock.
 (The two systems are not interchangeable because the newer system required that the mounting hole be drilled closer to the leadscrew.)

 1998—Digital readout introduced as an option for all machines

 Digital readouts help eliminate math errors, particularly when dialing in longer dimensions.
 No more counting handwheel revolutions.

 1999—Model 2000 8-direction mill introduced.
 It features a design based on the movements of the old shop favorite…the Bridgeport® mill.
-In addition to X, Y, and Z movement and headstock rotation found on the 5000 and 5400 models, the 2000 also offers ram in/out, ram side/side pivot, column in/out pivot, and column side/side swing.
+In addition to X, Y, and Z movement and headstock rotation found on the 5000 and 5400 models, the 2000 model also offers a ram in/out, ram side/side pivot, a column in/out pivot, and column side/side swing.